davidruvolo51/shinytutorials/src/pages/tutorials/listbox-component/index.md

 });
 ```

-The last event is the click events for list items.
-When an item is clicked, it will update the component using the value of the selected item.
-It is important to use the `closest()` function to return the `<li>` element instead of the text or icon.
+The last event that we will create is the click event that will be attached to each list item.
+This event will update the component using the value of the clicked item.
+Like the previous events, the ARIA attribute of the previously select option will be removed.

 ```js
 // on event: when option clicked